ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 ## OMERO.server and scripts

 Users of the Blitz API are well aware that it allows a wider range of actions than the graphical clients support.
-Those exploring how folders are represented will see that a folder has a `parentFolder` property for its parent, if any, and `childFolders` and `roiLinks` properties for its contents, as they might expect.
+Those exploring how Folders are represented will see that a Folder has a `parentFolder` property for its parent, if any, and `childFolders` and `roiLinks` properties for its contents, as they might expect.